-2.3.3.2 Internet Naming and Addressing
+2.3.3.2 Internet Addressing

 Every device connected to the Internet is identified by an IP address or unique numerical label used to route data packets globally across the Internet.
 IP addresses are a finite resource.
 The first implementation, IP version 4 or ‘IPv4’, was deployed on 1 January 1983 and uses 32 bits to represent addresses, generating a theoretical total limit of 232 (4 billion addresses).
 It is still the most widely used today.

-The Internet Assigned Numbers Authority (IANA) is responsible for globally coordinating the IP addressing systems and its role is to allocate IP addresses form the pools of unallocated addresses to the Regional Internet Registries (RIRs) according to their needs.
+The Internet Assigned Numbers Authority (IANA) is responsible for globally coordinating the IP addressing systems and its role is to allocate IP addresses from the pools of unallocated addresses to the Regional Internet Registries (RIRs) according to their needs.

 The continued rapid growth of the number of devices connected to the Internet is leading to the exhaustion of IPv4 addresses.
-In February 2011, IANA assigned the last five remaining blocks of IPv4 addresses to the five RIRs and IANA’s global IPv4 pool was exhausted.
-To adapt to this scenario, a new version (IPv6) has been developed, which provides a greatly expanded address space since it uses 128 bits to represent addresses (generating a new limit of 2128 addresses is equivalent to some 340 trillion).
-IANA began deploying the IPv6 protocol in 1999.
+In February 2011, IANA assigned the last five remaining free blocks of IPv4 addresses to the five RIRs and IANA’s global IPv4 pool was exhausted.
+In anticipation of this exhaustion, the IETF developed a new version (IPv6), which provides a greatly expanded address space since it uses 128 bits to represent addresses (generating a new limit of 2128 addresses is equivalent to some 340 trillion).
+IANA began allocating blocks of IPv6 addresses in 1999.

-The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible.
-Networks using IPv6 are totally separate and distinct from networks using IPv4.
-Despite the benefits of IPv6 and the foreseen IPv4 exhaustion, IPv6 implementation is progressing slowly.
-The reasons stated by experts range from technical issues to other assertions like market failure.
+The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible at Layer 3.
+Lower layers and upper layers are fine.
+The same infrastructure, equipment, etc. can be used for IPv6, but a modified Layer 3 stack must be deployed that supports both protocols: IPv4 and IPv6.
+In addition, some applications (that use IP address literals) must be modified. .
+While IPv6 deployment started slowly it is starting to pick up [provide numbers]..
+In June 2012, the Internet Society (ISOC) organized a World IPv6 Launch Day in which many companies committed to turning on and keeping on IPv6 support in their networks.
 According to some, deployment of IPv6 should become a clearly-stated priority objective for national policy-makers.

-Many have supported that new IPv6 allocation policies could be similar to IPv4 policies, on a “first come, first serve” basis with ‘demonstrated’ need.
-However, some observers suggest that this may represent a cause for concern.
+Some observers suggest that the current IPv6 allocation policies may represent a cause for concern.
 These observers caution that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
-On the other hand, many argue that the IPv6 address space is virtually inexhaustible and therefore the previous allocation policy is feasible for IPv6.
+It has been pointed out many times that most of the legacy address allocations about which they complain were allocated before the current address allocation system was in place.
+On the other hand, many argue that the current allocation policies have enabled the massive growth of connectivity and new applications described in Section 2.3.1.
+Many also argue that the IPv6 address space is virtually inexhaustible and therefore the allocation policies of the Regional Internet Registries (RIRs) are feasible for IPv6.
 The background report of WSIS-Working Group on Internet Governance (WGIG) in 2005 has acknowledged that “the current numbering management is required to ensure equitable distribution of resources and access for all into the future”.